ptabasso2/oteljavalab/section00/README.md

 This export functionality is configurable, allowing data to be sent to multiple destinations simultaneously, which is useful for routing data to different systems for different purposes (e.g., real-time monitoring, long-term storage, detailed trace analysis).

 ### Deployment flexibility
-The Collector can be deployed in several modes to fit various architecture needs:
+The collector can be deployed in several modes to fit various architecture needs:
 - **Agent**: Running alongside each host or in each container to collect data locally.
 - **Gateway**: Running as a standalone service to aggregate and process data from multiple sources before exporting to backend systems.

 ### Benefits
 - **Simplification of instrumentation**: By acting as a unified receiver for telemetry data, it simplifies the instrumentation required within applications and services.
-- **Vendor agnosticity**: Its ability to receive and export data in multiple formats to various backends allows for a flexible observability strategy that is not locked into any specific vendor.
+- **Vendor agnostic**: Its ability to receive and export data in multiple formats to various backends allows for a flexible observability strategy that is not locked into any specific vendor.
 - **Scalability and reliability**: Designed for high-volume and high-availability deployments, it can be scaled out and configured for redundancy.

 Overall, the Otel collector plays a critical role in the observability ecosystem by providing a centralized, efficient, and flexible solution for telemetry data collection, processing, and exporting.
 Its design addresses the challenges of managing observability data at scale, making it easier for organizations to implement comprehensive monitoring and tracing strategies.